atul1503/Knowledge/aws.md

 To make sure that the application ec2 intances only get traffic from the load balancer, then make sure that you add the load balancer's security group to the ingress(inbound) rule in the instance's security group on the specific application port.
 This will tell the instance's security group to allow all traffic from all instances or services who are using the load balancer's security group(including the load balancer).
 But with this, make sure that any malicious instances are not configured with the load balancers's security group.

+# Services

+1. Cloudfront is used as a CDN which caches your content in multiple edge locations and delivers it when its requested.
+But it must have some origin.
+The origin can be an s3 bucket or even a ELB.
+For s3, provide s3 bucket name to be used as origin, for elb, you can take help of cloud front so that elb doesnot have to server static content everytime.